aleskucera/axion/docs/theory/non-linear-system.md

-# TBD

-- From constraints, how do we actually create the non-linear system of equations (in paper from 3.5 Governing Equations to equations 46.-50.)

 # Nonlinear system
 This section describes how the continuous system of nonlinear equations with bilateral and unilateral constraints is transformed into a discretized system, which can be fed into the numerical solver.